karlrees/docker_bedrockserver/README.md

 #### Option B (Single-world Manual Setup)

-If you don't have git installed, or you want more control over the container configuration:
+If you don't have git installed, and/or you want more control over the container configuration:

-1. Pull the docker image, as in step 1 of the [Quick Start](#quick-start-single-server) instructions.
-2. Create (or locate) a parent folder to store (or that already stores) your Minecraft data.
+1. Create (or locate) a parent folder to store (or that already stores) your Minecraft data.
 We'll refer this folder subsequently as the `mcdata` folder.
 You may use the supplied `mcdata` folder from the repository, or any other suitable location.
 For instance:

 ```
 mkdir /path/to/mcdata
 ```

-3. Give this new folder permissions whereby it is accessible to the user under which the server will run in the docker container.
+2. Give this new folder permissions whereby it is accessible to the user under which the server will run in the docker container.

 In Linux, there are a number of ways to do this.
 The easiest and most nuclear option would be: